 We often hear crazy stories about how people manage to steal stuff from stores and sneak away.
 There was once an incident reported on how a ‘well-known personality’ was caught shoplifting a dozen handkerchiefs from a store in France!
-Well, although this might sound funny, the loss faced by the retail industry every year due to theft is no funny story.
+Well, although this might sound funny, the loss faced due to retail theft is no funny story.

 In the retail world, we use the word ‘shrinkage’ to describe the reduction in inventory due to varied types of theft including shoplifting, employee theft, administrative errors or vendor fraud.

 According to National Retail Security Survey on retail theft, retailers lose 2% of their sales due to all the reasons mentioned above.
 This 2% amounted to almost $44 billion in 2014.